IoanaBraslasu/Temperature-monitoring-system-/README.md

 ![HEAT_RESISTANCE](heating_resistor.jpeg)

 A LED is also added to the heating assembly which will be __off__ when the sensor detects a temperature higher than the desired one and __on__ when the temperature must reach that temperature.
 To display the monitored temperature, a seven-segment display is used.
-If you want find a detailed description of it, click [here]: https://github.com/IoanaBraslasu/Temperature-monitoring-system-/blob/main/seven-segment%20display%20info.pdf.
+If you want find a detailed description of it, click [here](https://github.com/IoanaBraslasu/Temperature-monitoring-system-/blob/main/seven-segment%20display%20info.pdf)